ChristySchott/course-advanced-css-sass/README.md

 # Advanced CSS and Sass
-Repositório para colocar material desenvolvido durante o curso Advanced  CSS and Sass: Flexbox, Grid, Animations and More!
+Repositório para colocar informações sobre o curso Advanced  CSS and Sass: Flexbox, Grid, Animations and More!

 Assuntos do curso: